 Baptist Coelho: It all started when I was doing the research for my Masters in Arts at BIAD – Birmingham Institute of Art and Design, UK from 2005 to 2006.
 I dived into it with a specific topic but kept an open mind with no concrete goal.
 That year, I was exploring how to use air as a medium.
 I started with nothing but towards the end, I think, I created a mountain of impressions and observations.
 The university initiated and organised a solo exhibition titled, air(edge)air, which included artworks that I had developed during the year.

 When I was in the UK, I was thoroughly immersed and didn’t really miss home.
 When I returned to India towards the end of 2006, I continued my research work and was responding to my immediate surroundings.
 The chaos of the city and gender trepidations were some of the many questions I was trying to address.
-As these thoughts were hovering in my mind, there was an online call from the Museum of Contemporary Art, Denver, USA requesting works for an exhibition entitled The Peace Project.
+As these thoughts were hovering in my mind, there was an online call from the Museum of Contemporary Art, Denver, USA requesting works for an exhibition entitled, The Peace Project.
 As I was conceptualizing for this entry, I recalled that, when I was a child, I had pen pals from all over the world and one was from Pakistan.
 I was always very curious and looked forward to exchanging letters with this friend from Karachi.
 We used to write letters about many things, from hobbies to food habits, stamp-collecting to festivals, and so on.
 It was always enriching to learn about the two countries’ various differences and similarities, given we were one country at some point in recent history.

 The Siachen Glacier conflict was one such ongoing border tensions in the Himalayas that was always in the news.
-The absurdity and complexity of this conflict prompted me to respond and I developed a work made of gauze bandages title, 537.
+The absurdity and complexity of this conflict prompted me to respond and I developed a work made of gauze bandages titled, 537.
 I didn’t know much about this conflict back then and so a lot of doubts, curiosities and questions prompted me to investigate it further.

 Kiran Bhat: So how has it that you have been exploring the Siachen Glacier conflict?
 Are there any inter-related projects you would like to talk about?

 The Siachen project had a very strong impact on me on various levels.
 It also went on to give a very focused direction to my overall practice, which addresses the psychological and physical disruptions caused by war and conflict.
 In the last few years I’ve been engaging with the Ladakhi porters that assist Indian soldiers on the glacier.
-Since 2011, I have also been investigating and developing projects on the forgotten armies of an undivided India that fought during the two world wars.
+Since 2011, I have also been investigating and developing projects on the forgotten armies of an undivided India that fought during the two World Wars.

 Kiran Bhat: Very interesting.
 Would you like to tell me a little bit more about that?
 Who are these forgotten soldiers exactly?